source-foundry/alt-hack/README.md

 Download the `*.glif` files in the regular, bold, italic, and bolditalic directories from the alt-hack repository for each replacement that you want to make in the Hack source.
 The alternate style source files have the same file path as we use in the Hack source.
 The `*.glif` design source files are intended to be used as direct replacements for the existing default source files.

 #### Overwrite existing source files
+You can use the included `patch-hack.sh` script to copy over your desired glyph modifications over into the Hack source repository.
+See instructions in the script itself.

+Alternatively, you can do the copying manually.
 Copy the alternate glyph source files for the appropriate font variants (i.e. regular, bold, italic, bold italic) from this repository into the corresponding `glyphs` directory of the Hack UFO source for the respective variant.
 This should overwrite an existing file in that directory.
 Please note that the alternate files for each variant have the same file path.
 Please confirm that you are overwriting an existing file with a new file that is of the appropriate variant type.

 #### Eliminate existing manual instruction sets for alternate glyphs (if present)
 Some of the glyphs in the Hack sets include manual changes to the ttfautohint automated instruction sets ("hints").
 These must be eliminated if you replace an existing glyph in the main Hack sets with a stylistic alternate from this repository or your build will fail (or create undesirable rendering changes that are not tuned for the alternate glyph).